Tree-Level Color-Kinematics Duality from Pure Spinor Actions: M-brane models

 with $g^m{}_n=\tfrac12\varepsilon_{\alpha\beta}\varepsilon_{klpn}\lambda^{\alpha mk}\lambda^{\beta lp}$.

-Unfortunately, the kinematic vector space here does not admit a suitable symplectic metric without breaking the pure spinor formalism.
+The kinematic vector space here does not admit a suitable symplectic metric without breaking the pure spinor formalism.
 We can, however, formally quadruple the matter field space such that the matter fields take values in $(V\oplus V^*)\otimes(\mathbf{4}\oplus \overline{\mathbf{4}})$.
-This violates the non-linear BRST symmetry~\cite{Cederwall:2008xu} and hence unitarity for arbitrary external states, but the correct tree amplitudes for the ABJM and ABJ models can be produced by restricting to appropriate external states.
+This violates the non-linear BRST symmetry~\cite{Cederwall:2008xu} and hence unitarity for arbitrary external states, but restricting to appropriate external states produces correct tree amplitudes.

-After this enlargement, the dg-Lie algebra factorizes into a (gauge) metric Lie module together and a $\BVbox$-module.
-This shows that also the ABJM and ABJ models are CK-dual at the tree level, in the usual sense and to all orders.
+After this enlargement, the dg-Lie algebra factorizes into a (gauge) metric Lie module and a $\BVboxx$-module.
+Thus the ABJM and ABJ models are CK-dual at the tree level, in the usual sense, to all orders.

-\section{Relation to quartic CK-duality}
+\subsection{Relation to quartic CK-duality}

-Previous literature~\cite{Huang:2012wr,Huang:2013kca,Sivaramakrishnan:2014bpa} (but not~\cite{Ben-Shahar:2021zww}) considered CK-duality and double copy of CSM theories in terms of 3-Lie algebras and graphs with quartic vertices, rather than the usual cubic notion of CK-duality for gauge--matter theories we recovered above.
-This section explains the relation between the two notions.
+Previous literature~\cite{Bargheer:2012gv,Huang:2012wr,Huang:2013kca,Sivaramakrishnan:2014bpa} (except~\cite{Ben-Shahar:2021zww}) considered CK-duality and double copy of CSM theories using 3-Lie algebras and quartic graphs instead of the usual cubic graphs.
+In this section, we explain the relation between the two notions.

-First, consider the BLG model.
-In the pure spinor formalism, the closure of the BRST symmetry requires total anti-symmetry and total symmetry of the 3-brackets $\llbracket-,-,-\rrbracket$ and $\llparenthesis-,-,-\rrparenthesis$ respectively~\cite{Cederwall:2008vd}.
-To produce quartic and sextic vertices in $\Phi$, one should integrate out auxiliary modes in the superfield $\Psi$.
-Schematically,
+For the BLG model in the pure spinor formalism, the BRST symmetry requires total anti-symmetry and total symmetry of the 3-brackets $\llbracket-,-,-\rrbracket$ and $\llparenthesis-,-,-\rrparenthesis$, respectively~\cite{Cederwall:2008vd}.
+Integrating out auxiliary modes in $\Psi$ produces expected quartic and sextic vertices: